JohanVanslembrouck/corolib/docs/Avoiding_memory_leaks.md

 ## Using a custom final_awaiter

+Instead of final_suspend() returning std::suspend_always, what would be the result if final_suspend() returns std::suspend_never instead?
+This alternative is not discussed here.
+The reader is referred to the p11X0_sn.cpp and p11X0e_sn.cpp examples in ./examples/study-final_suspend (where "sn" stands for suspend_never).
+Instead, we will investigate 3 custom final_awaiter types, where await_suspend() returns ...

+* bool, so that the coroutine may conditionally suspend at the final_suspend_point
+* std::coroutine_handle<>
+* void

+Note that void, bool and std::coroutine_handle<> are the three possible return types of await_suspend().

+### await_suspend() returns bool

 Let's try to eliminate the problem by defining a custom final_awaiter1 type that is defined and used as follows:

 ```c++